UBC-MDS/exploratory-data-viz/chapters/en/slides/module1/module1_01.md

-with graphical elements, such as position, area, color, etc. Picking the most appropriate component for you data can be tricky, but fortunately there is research on which are the most appropriate for different situations as we will see later.
+with graphical elements, such as position, area, color, etc. Picking the most appropriate component for you data can be tricky, but fortunately there is research on which are the most appropriate for different situations which we will use as guidance in our visualization journey.

 ---

 ## Why bother visualizing data instead of showing raw numbers?

-### Can you spot the differences between these four sets of numbers?
+### Can you see any differences in the general trends of these four sets of numbers?

 <table border="1" style="width:70px; float:left; margin-right:40px">
 <thead style="text-align: center">